brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Levels/Index.rst

 Local cookie settings can be changed in the kreXX output window.
 The cookie settings overwrite the file settings.

-To wipe these settings, simply click the butin :literal:`Reset local cookie settings` in the backend module, or the button :literal:`Reset local settings` in the kreXX debug output.
+To wipe these settings, simply click the button :literal:`Reset local cookie settings` in the backend module, or the button :literal:`Reset local settings` in the kreXX debug output.

 Exception to this hierarchy rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^